Skip to main content

 Oak Mapping

 A new updated regional Oregon white oak distribution map is now available via Data Basin or via an ESRI Story Map application created by Tommy Albo of Metro.
-The oak map is now reasonably complete for the whole of the Oregon portion of the Regional Conservation Strategy boundary.
+The oak map is now reasonably complete for the whole of the Oregon portion of the Regional Conservation Strategy planning area.

 The development of the regional oak map was a multi-year project engaging diverse partners and community volunteers.
-Funding was provided by Metro's Nature in Neighborhoods grant program, the U.S. Fish and Wildlife Service’s Surrogate Species program, Oregon Wildlife Heritage Foundation, the Oregon Department of Forestry/U.S. Forest Service, as well as Clackamas and Tualatin Soil and Water Conservation Districts.
+Funding was provided by Metro's Nature in Neighborhoods grant program, the U.S. Fish and Wildlife Service’s Surrogate Species program, Oregon Wildlife Heritage Foundation, the Oregon Department of Forestry/U.S. Forest Service, Clackamas and Tualatin Soil and Water Conservation Districts, Clark County, Clark Public Utilities and the Washington Department of Fish and Wildlife.

 During the summers of 2014-15, "OakQuest," a community science project, engaged more than 200 volunteers who mapped Oregon white oak tree locations across the Portland metropolitan area, contributing more than 1,500 hours and gathering nearly 15,000 observations.